Marksome/TTM4536/CADET_00001/README.md

 The binary contains an easter egg and a stack buffer overflow.

+## Descriptions

+#### Description of the problem:
+The stack of the program has 64 bytes allocated, the problem is that it reads 128 bytes at a time.
+This means the stack can be overflowed and the extra data will overwrite other functions and variables.

+#### Description of the "angr" tool:
+`angr` is a powerful tool if you have little to no understanding of how the executable works, or do not posess the source code.

+#### Decription of the idea(s) for solution:
+In buffer overflows we feed the program with more and more data untill we receive a segmentation fault or another error.
+The goal is to overwrite the return address or instruction pointer.
+For finding the easter egg, we could brute force or disassemble and reverse engineer the program.

+#### Description of the specific functions used in the solution:
+To disassemble and analyse the executable I used gdb-peda and radare2.
+In the first solution I used bash to find the segmentation fault and the easter egg.
+In the second solution I used python to transmit the data through a socket.
+In the third solution I used python with angr to

 ## Workflow

 #### Check filetype:
 `file CADET\_00001.adapted`
 - ELF 32-bit LSB executable